The Little App and The Big Store

 And whoever owns the path gets to charge rent along the way.

-That is why we like the PWA path.
+Here's why we like the Progressive Web App path.

 A Progressive Web App does not begin inside a crowded store shelf.